younesDev00/InformationSystems/Report.md

  5. System products (e.g. holiday packages) are readily available and include data regarding likelihood of purchase considering a customer

 ## Empathy Maps
+Empathy maps provide a stakeholder's perspective of the context in which the system should operate.
+This information provides a foundation for the definition of user requirements by outlining essential interactions and outlooks.

 ### Relationship Manager
+A relationship manager is an existing role in the major travel company that is responsible for the sale of holiday packages.

 ![Relationship Manager Empathy Map](images/em_relationship_manager.jpg)

 ### Outbound Client
+An outbound client is a customer whose information has been sourced externally and is to be contacted by the major travel company.

 ![Outbound Client Empathy Map](images/em_outbound_client.jpg)

 ### Inbound Client
+An inbound client is a customer who approached the major travel company independently, likely sourced from advertising.
 ![Inbound Client Empathy Map](images/em_inbound_client.png)

 ## Ideation Map
-During the Design thinking process of assignment development a few assumptions where made about the final product and its over all requirments, these assumptions were made as a result of the the empathies and define sections of the process.
+During the Design thinking process of assignment development a few assumptions where made about the final product and its over all requirements, these assumptions were made as a result of the the empathies and define sections of the process.

-for the empathies section of the process, us the developers assumed the roles of each of the system stake holders, these roles ranged from the RM, to Outbound and inbound client. during which we simulated the roles of each stakeholder and used the simulation to gather empathise with the requirements of the task and gather assumptions about the system.
+For the empathies section of the process, us the developers assumed the roles of each of the system stake holders, these roles ranged from the RM, to Outbound and inbound client. during which we simulated the roles of each stakeholder and used the simulation to gather empathise with the requirements of the task and gather assumptions about the system.

 This led us to the second part of the design thinking process where we used the assumptions made during the empathies portion of the design thinking process to define our assumption and requirements from the system, during this section we were able to come up with most of our functional requirements but it proved most useful in helping us gather our non-functional requirements, it is during these sections that we decided a relationship manager shall always sound energized and active to encourage positive customer interaction and as such incorporate voice enhancements in our system, it is also here that we wanted the customers to not be held on the line for more than 3 minutes and for them to be provided with useful information regarding the most popular travel destinations at the time, we also assumed that all outbound customers have a detailed information section made about them before contacting them to increase efficiency to the maximum amount possible

 ## User Stories
+These statements capture a feature of the CMC system from the perspective of a critical stakeholder.
+This collection of statement provide the foundation of functionality for the final system.

 #### Relationship Manager Profiles

 As a relationship manager I want to profile my skills and attributes digitally so that I can be directed to the most effective customers and packages